juancgarcia/dragIt/README.md

 ## backStory
 ======

-I was inspired some of Bret Victor's demo's in his talk on "Inventing on Principle," where he showed live code editing.
-In particular I really liked the natural manipulation of values using sliders and color pickers that magically appear as you mouse over values in your code.
+I recently found [Bret ](http://github.com/worrydream)[Victor](http://worrydream.com/)['s](http://worrydream.com/Tangle/) talk on ["Inventing on Principle,"](http://www.codinghorror.com/blog/2012/03/visualizing-code-to-fail-faster.html) where he showed live code editing.
+I was particularly inspired by the natural manipulation of values using sliders and color pickers that magically appear as you hover/drag over values in your code.

 I had a slider overlay implemented in an earlier version but I didn't like how it worked.